SB12 Alabama 2012 1st Special Session

 - Use taxes, remote use taxes collected, proceeds redistributed to State General Fund, and various entities, Secs.
 40-23-60, 40-23-85, 40-23-174 am'd.; Sec.
 40-23-150 repealed

-This bill would require a physician to perform an ultrasound, provide verbal explanation of the ultrasound, and display the images to the pregnant woman before performing an abortion.
+This bill would require a physician to perform an ultrasound and show and explain the images to a pregnant woman before an abortion, with penalties for violations and anonymity protections in court.

 - Subjects